-Transfer agent and filing fees increased by \$17,161 as a result of fees incurred with the acquisition of the option on the Hot Springs Range property and Weepah property along with fees incurred in relation to the graduation from the NEX exchange to the TSX Venture Exchange.
+Transfer agent and filing fees increased by \$39,226 as a result of fees incurred with the private placement, issuance of share for property option payments and fees related to the TSX Venture listing.

 Stock based compensation varies based upon option grants and terms of such grants.
-The Company's first grant of stock options occurred in 2020.